fryguybob/STM-Commentary/GHCSTMNotes.md

     return t
 ~~~~

+## Exceptions

+Exceptions inside transactions should only propagate outside if the transaction
+has seen a consistent view of memory.

 # Overview of the Implementation

-## Reading
+We will start this section by considering building GHC's STM with only the
+features of reading and writing.
+Then we will add `retry` then `orElse`
+and finally data invariants.
+Each of the subsequent features adds more
+complexity to the implementation.
+Taken all at once it can be difficult
+to understand the subtlety of some of the design choices.

+## Transactions that Read and Write.

+With this simplified view we only support `newTVar`, `readTVar`, and `writeTVar`
+as well as all the STM type class instances except `Alternative`.

+### Transactional Record

+The overall scheme of GHC's STM is to perform all the effects of a transaction
+locally in the transactional record or `TRec`.
+Once the transaction has
+finished its work locally, a value based consistency check determines if the
+values read for the entire access set are consistent.
+This only needs to
+consider the `TRec` and the main memory view of the access set as it is assumed
+that main memory is always consistent.
+This check also obtains locks for the
+write set and with those locks we can update main memory and unlock.
+Rolling
+back the effects of a transaction is just forgetting the current `TRec` and
+starting again.

-The `TRec` will have an entry for each accessed `TVar`.
-When a read is
+The transactional record itself will have an entry for each transactional
+variable that is accessed.
+Each entry has a pointer to the `TVar` heap object
+and a record of the value that the `TVar` held when it was first accessed.

+### Starting

+A transaction starts by initializing a new `TRec` (`stmStartTransaction`)
+assigning the TSO's `trec` pointer to the new `TRec` then executing
+the transaction's code.

+(See [source:rts/PrimOps.cmm] `stg_atomicallyzh` and
+[source:rts/STM.c] `stmStartTransaction`).

+### Reading

-attempted we first search the `TRec` for an existing entry.
-If it is found, we
+When a read is attempted we first search the `TRec` for an existing entry.
+If
-use that local view of the variable.
-On the first read of the variable, a new
+it is found, we use that local view of the variable.
+On the first read of the
-entry is allocated and the value of the variable is read and stored locally.
+variable, a new entry is allocated and the value of the variable is read and
-The original `TVar` does not need to be accessed again for its value until a
+stored locally.
+The original `TVar` does not need to be accessed again for its
-validation check is needed.
+value until a validation check is needed.

 In the coarse grain version, the read is done without synchronization.
 With the fine grain lock, the lock variable is the `current_value` of the